Cataract Surgery in Singapore

 Award-Winning Ophthalmologist

-Dr. Lee has been recognised with multiple awards, including the Singapore Courage Fund Healthcare Humanity Award and the Young Eye Care Ambassador Award, underscoring his commitment to compassionate and innovative eye care.
+Dr Jason has extensive experience in cataract management and eye surgery for adults and seniors.
+He has been recognised with multiple awards, including the Singapore Courage Fund Healthcare Humanity Award and the Young Eye Care Ambassador Award, underscoring his commitment to compassionate and innovative eye care.

 YOUR